This video is also posted on YouTube where you can access captions and a full transcript.

-Hilton Als calls Evgenia Citkowitz’s first novel "a tour-de-force, a powerful, wicked, compassionate, and beautifully written account of the dangers we keep in our head and heart, including love."
+Hilton Als calls Evgenia Citkowitz’s first novel “a tour-de-force, a powerful, wicked, compassionate, and beautifully written account of the dangers we keep in our head and heart, including love” (New Yorker).
 The Shades is a haunting tale about a British family reeling in the aftermath of tragedy.
 Citkowitz’s debut novella and short story collection, Ether, was a New York Times Editors’ Choice.
-Citkowitz was born in New York, educated in London and the United States, and lives in Los Angeles.
+Citkowitz was born in New York and educated in London and the United States, and currently lives in Los Angeles.

 Readings are followed by discussion with author and UCLA professor Mona Simpson, who organizes this series.
 Supported in part by the UCLA Department of English and the Friends of English.

 All Hammer public programs are free and made possible by a major gift from an anonymous donor.

 Generous support is also provided by Susan Bay Nimoy and Leonard Nimoy, Good Works Foundation and Laura Donnelley, The Samuel Goldwyn Foundation, an anonymous donor, and all Hammer members.